iammatthi/portfolio-2023/README.md

 ## About The Project

-This repository contains my portfolio for the year 2023, with a minimalistic design.
+This repository features my 2023 portfolio, characterized by a minimalistic design enriched with animations.

 ### Built With